GittiHab/kb-completion/README.md

 You might need to install required python packages if they are not already installed on you machine.
 What you will need for sure is `numpy`.
 Because it's 2018, everything runs with Python 3.

-The thesis reports on the results in the `threshold-optimization` notebook.
+The thesis reports on the results in the `threshold-optimization` and `node_degree_regression` notebook.
 To run this, you first have to unpack the predictions of the models which were computed using the source provided by the authors.
 To do this head into the `data` directory and for the datasets `fb15k` and `WN`, which are used in the notebook, run